 - If the design uses an external reset input, the reset input must be ignored until the input buffer of the reset signal is known to be operational.
-This is applicable for the following conditions: - FABRIC_POR_N negates - BANK_x_VDDI_STATUS asserts (where x is the number of the IO bank containing the input buffer) - If the design uses a PLL with an external reference clock input, the PLL must be held in power-down state from the FPGA fabric until the input buffer of the external reference clock is known to be operational.
-This is when the later of the following two conditions occur: - FABRIC_POR_N negates - BANK_y_VDDI_STATUS asserts (where y is the number of the IO bank containing the input buffer) - If the DRI_CLK is generated by a flip-flop in the FPGA fabric (e.g. a clock divider), this flip-flop must be asynchronously reset (e.g with FABRIC_POR_N). - The flip-flop in the FPGA fabric that drives DRI_PSEL must be asynchronously reset (e.g with FABRIC_POR_N). - A PLL lock signal should not be used directly as a reset signal if the PLL is configured not to emit clock pulses until after lock assertion because no clock edges occur during reset and any synchronous reset logic in the FGPA fabric is not correctly reset.
+This is applicable for the following conditions: - FABRIC_POR_N negates - BANK_x_VDDI_STATUS asserts (where x is the number of the IO bank containing the input buffer) - If the design uses a PLL with an external reference clock input, the PLL must be held in power-down state from the FPGA fabric until the external reference clock is stable and the input buffer of the external reference clock is known to be operational.
+The input buffer is operational when the later of the following two conditions occur: - FABRIC_POR_N negates - BANK_y_VDDI_STATUS asserts (where y is the number of the IO bank containing the input buffer) - If the DRI_CLK is generated by a flip-flop in the FPGA fabric (e.g. a clock divider), this flip-flop must be asynchronously reset (e.g with FABRIC_POR_N). - The flip-flop in the FPGA fabric that drives DRI_PSEL must be asynchronously reset (e.g with FABRIC_POR_N). - A PLL lock signal should not be used directly as a reset signal if the PLL is configured not to emit clock pulses until after lock assertion because no clock edges occur during reset and any synchronous reset logic in the FGPA fabric is not correctly reset.